Nathaniel-Fernandes/mage_algorithm_data/README.md

 The plots representing CGM traces for the 45 manual calculations (and the code to generate them) are in the `plot_scripts` folder.

-You can find the calculated MAGE value along with other information about each sample in the `data/manual calculations.xlsx` file. **DO NOT MODIFY** this file since the analysis scripts below require the information to be accurate and in a certain order.
+You can find the calculated manual MAGE value along with other information about each sample in the `data/manual calculations.xlsx` file. **DO NOT MODIFY** this file since the analysis scripts below require the information to be accurate and in a certain order.

-## 3. Data Analysis
+## 3. Data Analysis # TODO:
 All of the analyses done can be found in the `graphics_scripts/tests` folder.

 - test1.R: In this file, we perform 5-fold cross validation to estimate the accuracy of the proposed algorithm & find the best short & long moving average pair over ALL the data